 Mr. Grzebinski, Mr. Ivey and Mr. Smith were below the median for comparable positions with companies in the reference group.
 The salaries of all named executive officers except Mr. Reniers were increased by 1.5% in April 2017.
-Following the acquisition by the Company of the assets of Stewart & Stevenson LLC in September 2017, a transaction that significantly increased the size and scope of the Company's distribution and services business, Mr. Reniers was named President of Kirby Distribution & Services, Inc., the Company's principal distribution and services businesses.
+Following the acquisition by the Company of the assets of Stewart & Stevenson LLC in September 2017, a transaction that significantly increased the size and scope of the Company's distribution and services business, Mr. Reniers was named President of Kirby Distribution & Services, Inc., the Company's principal distribution and services subsidiary, with overall responsibility for all of the Company's distribution and services businesses.
 To reflect his increased responsibilities, his salary was increased by 14% to an annual rate of \$416,000.